2011 Arab x American Indian Horse mare

 Violet came to SAFE in August of 2023 along with her half-brother, Scotty.
 The two were previously owned by a gentleman who passed away, leaving their care and keeping to his elderly wife.
 She was reaching a point where she felt unable to provide the horses with adequate care, and therefore was helped by her daughter to contact SAFE to see about assisting with the horses.

 Violet was previously started under saddle as a three-year-old, but was not ridden since.
 She arrived at SAFE in need of a diet and overdue for some routine vet and farrier care, but our initial impression of her was of a nice mare with some basic foundational skills under her belt.
-As she gets up to date with her appointments, we are excited to bring her into the fold of our horsemanship program to see if she is able to be made into the beautiful riding horse we think she could be!
+She has now been restarted under saddle, where she is making great progress.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.